wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-rooms-windows-os/includes/introduction.md

 This module focuses on managing the underlying Windows operating system on Microsoft Teams Rooms devices.
 You'll be introduced to tools for managing Windows and provided guidance as to which you should use in different circumstances.
-You'll learn best practices for managing the implementation of Windows as well as how Teams Rooms devices stay updated with the latest Windows patches and versions.
+You'll learn best practices for managing the implementation of Windows and how Teams Rooms devices stay updated with the latest Windows patches and versions.

 ## Learning objectives